M$^{2}$SNet: Multi-scale in Multi-scale Subtraction Network for Medical Image Segmentation: Experiments

 \textbf{Polyp Segmentation.} According to GLOBOCAN 2020 data, colorectal cancer is the third most common cancer worldwide and the second most common cause of death.
 It usually begins as small, noncancerous (benign) clumps of cells called polyps that form on the inside of the colon.
 We evaluate the proposed model on five benchmark datasets: CVC-ColonDB~\cite{CVC-ColonDB}, ETIS~\cite{ETIS}, Kvasir~\cite{Kvasir}, CVC-T~\cite{CVC-T} and CVC-ClinicDB~\cite{CVC-ClinicDB}.
 We adopt the same training set as the latest image polyp segmentation method~\cite{PraNet}, that is, $900$ samples from the Kvasir and $550$ samples from the CVC-ClinicDB~\cite{CVC-ClinicDB} are used for training.
 The remaining images and the other three datasets are used for testing.
 Besides, there are some video-based polyp datasets, including the CVC-300\cite{cvc-300} and CVC-612\cite{CVC-ClinicDB}.
 We follow the latest video polyp segmentation method to split the videos from CVC-300 (12 clips) and CVC-612 (29 clips) into 60\% for training, 20\% for validation, and 20\% for testing.

-\textbf{COVID-19 Lung Infection.} Coronavirus Disease 2019 (COVID-19) spread globally in early 2020, causing the world to face an existential health crisis.
-At present, there are few public COVID-19 lung CT datasets for infection segmentation.
-To have relatively sufficient samples for training, we slice the public dataset~\cite{COVID-19_dataset1} and merge with the public datasets~\cite{COVID-19_dataset2} to obtain $1,277$ high-quality CT images by uniform sampling.
-And then, we further divide them into $894$ training images and $383$ testing images.
+\textbf{Lung Infection.} A novel viral pneumonia that emerged in early 2020 rapidly spread worldwide, creating an unprecedented public-health challenge.
+At present, only a few public lung CT datasets are available for infection-area segmentation.
+To obtain a relatively sufficient sample size for training, we slice one publicly available dataset~\cite{COVID-19_dataset1} and merge it with another public dataset~\cite{COVID-19_dataset2}, resulting in 1,277 high-quality CT images through uniform sampling.
+These are then split into 894 images for training and 383 images for testing.

 \textbf{Breast Ultrasound Segmentation.} Breast cancer is one of the most dreaded cancers in women~\cite{Breast_cancer}.
 Segmenting the lesion region from breast ultrasound images is essential for tumor diagnosis.
 BUSI~\cite{BUSI} dataset contains $780$ images of $600$ female patients.
 Among them, there are $133$ normal cases, $437$ benign tumors, and $210$ malignant tumors.
 We follow the popular breast ultrasound segmentation methods~\cite{SKUNet,NU-net} to perform four-fold cross-validation on BUSI.